 Electroshock Therapy v. fMRI Guided TMS

-While guided transcranial magnetic stimulation (TMS) has been proven to be effective in treating several different types of mental health disorders, we understand that this is a rather novel procedure to many people.
-For patients who are exploring their options for mental health treatment, the idea of using a magnetic field to stimulate the brain may seem like a radical, even frightening idea.
-One common misconception conflates TMS with electroconvulsive therapy (ECT), but it’s important to know that these two treatments are distinct from one another in several crucial ways.
-Here is a brief overview of the main differences between TMS and ECT.
+Guided transcranial magnetic stimulation (TMS) has proven to be effective in treating several diverse types of mental health disorders.
+We understand that this is a novel procedure for patients exploring their options for mental health treatment.
+The idea of using a magnetic field to stimulate the brain may seem radical, or even frightening.
+One common misconception conflates TMS with electroconvulsive therapy (ECT).
+Commonly known as Electroshock Therapy.

 What is electroconvulsive therapy or ECT?